Zillions of Games

 Zillions of Games is a commercial general game playing system developed by Jeff Mallett and Mark Lefler in 1998.
 The game rules are specified with S-expressions, Zillions rule language.
 It was designed to handle mostly abstract strategy board games or puzzles.
 After parsing the rules of the game, the system's artificial intelligence can automatically play one or more players.
 It treats puzzles as solitaire games and its AI can be used to solve them.

 Scripting language

 The scripting language of Zillions-of-Games uses S-expressions.
 The rules are stored in a text file with the extension ".zrf" (Zillions rules file).
 The users can create their own ZRF-files and make the AI of Zillions-of-Games play their newly created game.

-Here is an example of rules for Tic-tac-toe (copyright by Zillions Development Inc.)